Home Alone 4: Production

 Home Alone 4 was filmed in Cape Town, South Africa.

-Daniel Stern, who previously portrayed Marv Murchins in the first two Home Alone films was approached to reprise his role, but declined after reading the original script.

 Release

+Home media

-The film premiered on television on November 3, 2002, and was released on DVD on September 2, 2003.
+Home Alone 4 premiered on ABC on November 3, 2002, as the first episode of the forty-seventh season of The Wonderful World of Disney.
+It was later released on DVD by Fox Home Entertainment on September 2, 2003.

+Streaming

 In November 2020, Disney began to feature the first three Home Alone films on their streaming service Disney+ in celebration of the first film's 30th anniversary.
 The fourth and fifth installments were released on HBO Max and were added to Disney+ on December 17, 2021.

 Reception

+Critical response

-Clint Morris at Moviehole gave the film one out of five stars, writing, "From the unappealing cheapish opening titles to the murky production values, it's immediately obvious Home Alone 4 isn't playing in the same park as its beloved predecessor... sad".
+Clint Morris at Moviehole gave Home Alone 4 one out of five stars, writing, "From the unappealing cheapish opening titles to the murky production values, it's immediately obvious Home Alone 4 isn't playing in the same park as its beloved predecessor... sad".
 Joly Herman of Common Sense Media also rated the film one out of five stars and wrote, "recycled gags with none of the original's charm".
 Jerry Roberts of Armchair Media gave the film one out of four stars.
 Sue Robinson of Radio Times gave the film one out of five stars, writing that, "you have to wonder why they bothered".

-Sequels
+Sequel

-On March 15, 2012, ABC Family announced that Home Alone: The Holiday Heist was in production, which premiered on that network during the 2012 Christmas season.
+Home Alone: The Holiday Heist premiered on that network during the 2012 Christmas season.
 The film stars Christian Martyn as the 10-year-old main character Finn Baxter.
 The story centers on the family's relocation from California to Maine, where Finn becomes convinced that his new house is haunted.
 When his parents become stranded across town and Finn is left home alone with his older sister Alexis, he sets traps to catch his new home's ghosts, which instead prove troublesome for a group of thieves (played by Malcolm McDowell, Debi Mazar, and Eddie Steeples).
 The film also starred Ed Asner, produced by Fox Television Studios, and directed by Peter Hewitt.